 If 18+ inches of width is too much for you to make room for, you may want to consider a California King.
 This mattress measures only 72 inches in width, but is longer by 4 inches than a standard king or queen bed.
 This means you may only have to accommodate approximately 14 inches of width at minimum, and only around 4 to 6 inches more of length.

-You might be interested in: The Best King Memory Foam Mattress
+You may be interested in: The Best King Memory Foam Mattress

 Much too often people find a product they love and forget to consider the space it belongs within.
 This is especially true when searching for furniture pieces that you may very well spend the rest of your life upon.
 A king size bed is significantly wider than a queen, but of the same length, requiring you to find quite a bit of room to accommodate it.
 A California King, on the other hand, adds to both width and length, but may very well fit your space better than a standard king.